mrjmad/django-fieldbustier/README.md

 ## How to use django-fieldbustier

+First, add "django_fieldbustier" to your installed apps, above any apps that you intend to modify.

-you must declare the fields you want to add, modify, or delete in your settings.
+Then, you must declare the fields you want to add, modify, or delete in your settings.

 There are three configuration variables that are:
 - ADD_FIELD_DJANGO_FIELDBUSTIER to add fields